The first year of study (60 EC) must have been completed.

 A study abroad programme is a good experience for any student and an excellent way to complement the curriculum for your own major area of study.
 Your time studying abroad also helps you prepare for the job market.
 For more information about exchange programmes with a foreign university and about grants, please contact either the Humanities International Office or your Coordinator of Studies.

 You can also satisfy your elective requirements by completing an internship.
 This involves working at a business or organisation under the guidance of a lecturer in the faculty and an employee of that organisation.
 The activities during an internship are often related to what you have learned in your degree programme.
-If you chose to do an internship, the Student Career Service can help you find a suitable placement at one of a large number of businesses and institutions.
+If you consider to do an internship, the Student Career Service can help you find a suitable placement at one of a large number of businesses and institutions.
 Take a look at the internship guidelines and the internship rules and regulations.

 Completed HBO degree